samgiles/parallel_experiments/chapter_one/count_3s/README.md

 `make threadv2 && ./threadv2`

-This version is almost identica to the Thread V1 implementation however it is capable of being more performant than the iterative implementation.
-To avoid lock contention every time the thread finds a _3_ we simply keep a local count of threes (local from the thread and the codes point of view) and update the outer value once the loop has completed.
+This version is almost identical to the Thread V1 implementation however it is capable of being more performant than the iterative implementation.
+To avoid lock contention every time the thread finds a _3_ we simply keep a local count of threes (local from the thread and the code's point of view) and update the outer value once the loop has completed.

 **1** Threads: Averages **1.144s** where `n = 100000000`